-5.7 Agricultural Training
+5.7 Agricultural training

-Among the respondent farmers in Sadar upazila, only 72 percent farmer's got training of boro rice whereas, 56 percent farmers got training in Tetulia upazila, 65 percent farmers got training in Debigonj upazila (Table 5.3).
+Among the respondent farmers in Dimla upazila, only 40 percent farmer's got training of boro rice cultivation whereas, only 30 percent farmers got training in Domar upazila, and 15 percent farmers got training in Jaldhaka upazila (Table 5.4).
 These training have improved their perceptions of good seed use, use of resistant varieties, application of insecticides and pesticides, water management, and so on.
+Most of the training DAE on Integrated Pest Management (IPM).